abdelrahmaan/Hotdog-or-Not---ML-IOS/README.md

-# Hotdog or Not :  ML && IOS
+# Hotdog or Not App :  Swift 4.2
-## Image Recognition Model
+## Machine Learning Model : Image Recognition Model
 ## The Link Video Of The Project :
 ## Finished App:
 ![1](Images/IMG_0787.PNG)